 Report Type Report Description Timeframe Recipient Annual Environmental Management Report (AEMR) In compliance with the Development Consent (C4.2), an Annual Environmental Management Report (AEMR) comprising a review of all OEMP, EPL and Development Consent conditions and KPIs shall be prepared and submitted to DPIE Yearly DPIE, NSW Ports, SICTL website Environmental Protection Licence (EPL) Annual Return Documents to the EPA no later than 60 days after the end of each reporting period.
-The Annual Return Documents will comprise: a statement of compliance, and a monitoring and complaints summary Yearly EPA
+The Annual Return Documents will comprise: • a statement of compliance, and • a monitoring and complaints summary Yearly EPA

-Report Type Report Description Timeframe Recipient Actual Dangerous Goods Movement Report (Development Consent - C2.17) DPIE, NSW Ports Independent Environmental Audit Report Annual audit report conducted within 12 months from the previous audit Yearly NSW Ports, DPIE, SICTL website Community Consultative Minutes of the PBCCC meeting 14 days NSW Ports Committee Meeting Responses to the PBCCC recommendations 1 month ■ website, DPIE Verbal notification of a pollution incident where material harm to the environment is caused or threatened Immediately EPA, NSW Ports, VTS Pollution Incident Notification of an incident with actual or potential significant off-site impacts on people or the biophysical environment 12 hours DPIE Full written details of the environmental or pollution incident 24 hours NSW Ports Full written details of the incident with actual or potential significant off-site impacts on people or the biophysical environment 7 days DPIE Provide initial feedback and acknowledgement for complaints lodged by phone or in person Immediately Complainant Provide initial feedback and acknowledgement for complaints received by other means 24 hours Complainant Community Complaint & Feedback Verbal notification that a complaint has been lodged with SICTL about any environmental issue (including pollution) 2 hours NSW Ports A written report detailing the complaint and action taken to investigate, alleviate or rectify the problem and the timing of such actions 24 hours NSW Ports Quarterly Complaints Report outlining details of Complaints received 3 monthly DPIE, EPA, NSW Ports, SICTL website Update Report DPIE, NSW Ports Internal Reporting HPA Managers
+Report Type Report Description Timeframe Recipient Actual Dangerous Goods Movement Report (Development Consent - C2.17) Twelve months after the determination of DA-494-11-2003-I MOD 16, SICTL shall submit an annual report to the DPIE (via NSW Ports) which provides details on actual Dangerous Goods movements listed in the Table 1 provided in Schedule 4 of the Development Consent.
+Yearly DPIE, NSW Ports Independent Environmental Audit Report Annual audit report conducted within 12 months from the previous audit Yearly NSW Ports, DPIE, SICTL website Community Consultative Minutes of the PBCCC meeting 14 days NSW Ports website, DPIE Consultative Committee Meeting Responses to the PBCCC recommendations 1 month Pollution Incident Verbal notification of a pollution incident where material harm to the environment is caused or threatened Immediately EPA, NSW Ports, VTS Notification of an incident with actual or potential significant off-site impacts on people or the biophysical environment 12 hours DPIE Full written details of the environmental or pollution incident 24 hours NSW Ports Full written details of the incident with actual or potential significant off-site impacts on people or the biophysical environment 7 days DPIE Community Complaint & Feedback Provide initial feedback and acknowledgement for complaints lodged by phone or in person Immediately Complainant Provide initial feedback and acknowledgement for complaints received by other means 24 hours Complainant Verbal notification that a complaint has been lodged with SICTL about any environmental issue (including pollution) 2 hours NSW Ports A written report detailing the complaint and action taken to investigate, alleviate or rectify the problem and the timing of such actions 24 hours NSW Ports Quarterly Complaints Report outlining details of Complaints received 3 monthly DPIE, EPA, NSW Ports, SICTL website Update Report An Update Report detailing compliance with all or any part of the conditions of consent As directed by DPIE DPIE, NSW Ports Internal Reporting The internal reporting documents provided for the monthly, quarterly and annual review Monthly Quarterly Yearly HPA Managers